kgeoffrey/Branch-and-Bound/README.md

 ![Kiku](Images/spongegar.png)

-# cavemanstats!
+# cavemanstatistics 1.0

-Unnecessarily slow, brute-force search method for highest R^2 of (specified or unspecified) Linear Regression Models.
+This package contains unnecessarily slow, brute-force search methods for finding highest R^2 of (specified or unspecified) Linear Regression Models.
+It is mainly a personal project for getting to know packaging with pypi.org and developing my workflow.
+In the future I'd like to vectorize the loops and maybe add more search options and better search methods.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Dependancies
 ```